5 Key Financial Ratios and How to Use Them?

 Current Ratio

-It is a ratio that calculates the liquidity of your business to understand the capacity to meet short-term obligations.
+This ratio calculates the liquidity of your business to understand its capacity to meet short-term obligations.

 A current ratio below 1 indicates poor liquidity of the business, and if it is more than 1.5 it is considered a good current ratio.